dekrypted/discord-image-logger/README.md

 * 100% Untracable and Anonymous!
 * Requires only clicking "Open Original"!
 * Steals as much as possible, including your street address via GPS!
-* Under active development, many new features will be added!
+* ~~Under active development, many new features will be added!~~ Not so much, but a new version will be worked on soon!
+Drop ideas!

 ---